HForGames/PyBypasser/README.md

-# Pypasser
+# PyBypasser

-Pypasser is a package that bypass links
+PyBypasser is a package that bypass links

 You can install it with this command
 ```bash